alanlujan91/SequentialEGM/Paper/4UnstructuredInterp.md

 (Unstructured Grids)=
 ## Unstructured Grids

 Unstructured interpolation arises in many dynamic programming applications when using the Endogenous Grid Method because the first-order conditions might be highly non-linear and non-monotonic, or because boundary constraints induce kinks in the policy and value functions.
 In these cases, the grid points generated by the EGM step are not evenly spaced, leading to the need for curvilinear interpolation.
-We saw in the previous subsection an approach to curvilinear interpolation based on \cite{White2015} that is incapable of interpolation on structured grids.
-A similar approach was presented in \cite{Ludwig2018} which used Delaunay interpolation.
+We saw in the previous subsection an approach to curvilinear interpolation based on {cite:p}`White2015` that is incapable of interpolation on structured grids.
+A similar approach was presented in {cite:p}`Ludwig2018` which used Delaunay interpolation.
 However, this approach is not well suited for our purposes because triangulation can be computationally intensive and slow, often offsetting the efficiency gains from the Endogenous Grid Method.

 As an alternative to these methods, I introduce the use of Gaussian Process Regression (GPR) along with the Endogenous Grid Method.
-GPR is computationally efficient, and tools exist to easily parallelize and take advantage of hardware such as Graphics Processing Units (GPU)\footnote{\cite{Gardner2018}}.
+GPR is computationally efficient, and tools exist to easily parallelize and take advantage of hardware such as Graphics Processing Units (GPU)[^f5].

+[^f5]: {cite:p}`Gardner2018`

 %note: spell out GPU maybe or explain it in some way?

-\subsubsection{Gaussian Process Regression}
+### Gaussian Process Regression

 A Gaussian Process is an infinite dimensional random process for which every subset of random variables is jointly Gaussian or has a multivariate normal distribution.